JulianNymark/simple-api-to-google-spreadsheet/README.md

 ## API doc

 :warning: this doc shows example values with a range `A:B` (aka. data stored in the _first two columns_)

+:warning: the current version of this API has _no_ authorization, meaning anyone sending a properly formed http request can _tamper_ with your spreadsheet! it's very bare bones.

 ### POST /rows
 body: